 The recommended level of general fund balance is 5%-10% of the council's net revenue budget.
-I am pleased to report that the combination of in year measures and the robust Medium Term Financial Strategy saw us through the financial pressures and resulted in us reaching the year-end with a general fund reserve balance at 31 March 2013 of £0.986m, which is a level of 8%.
+I am pleased to report that the combination of in year measures and robust budget management saw us through the financial pressures and resulted in us reaching the year-end with a general fund reserve balance at 31 March 2014 of £1.008m, which is a level of 8.3%.

-At the same time, the Council continued to meet its commitment to keep the Council Tax increase low by approving a 0% increase for 2012/13 financial year.
+At the same time, the Council continued to meet its commitment to keep the Council Tax increase low by approving a 0% increase for 2013/14 financial year together with a freeze on the majority of fees and charges.

-The challenges of 2012/13 have now been dealt with and have been absorbed within our future financial plans, where necessary.
+The challenges of 2013/14 have now been dealt with and have been absorbed within our future financial plans, where necessary.